jyoungblood/darkwave/readme.md

 ### Web application development kit

-Darkwave is a "batteries-included" tool kit for quickly developing data-driven web applications with Astro.
+Darkwave is a "batteries-included" tool kit for building data-driven web applications with Astro.

-We've curated a selection of reliable and approachable tools to create a professional-grade full-stack boilerplate with pre-wired functionality for common SaaS and CRUD features.
+We've curated a selection of reliable and approachable tools to create a professional-grade full-stack boilerplate with pre-wired functionality and components for common SaaS and CRUD features.

-DW facilitates a hyper-productive development workflow, helping developers focus on business logic instead of rebuilding foundational infrastructure.
+DW facilitates a hyper-productive development workflow, helping developers focus on delivering real value with ease.